82p/haskell_sample/README.md

 I change runhaskell.bat to use stack runhaskell. this bat file only do `runhaskell x.hs`!

-it's amazing!!

-haskell sample is written in here
+haskell traning sample is written in here (japanese)

 http://qiita.com/7shi/items/145f1234f8ec2af923ef